The Sussex Psychosis (Paranoia) Experiences and Recovery (SuPER) Clinic

 How it works

-Practitioner psychologists working in our adult psychosis services will be trained in Feeling Safe in 2022 and 2023, and SlowMo in 2023.
+Practitioner psychologists working in our adult psychosis services have been trained in delivering Feeling Safe therapy.

 We'll update this page with more information about how to make referrals in due course.